kailaisun/Cchead/README.md

 https://cloud.tsinghua.edu.cn/d/a9f2703b83a54dc7b569/
 -->

-We have uploaded both raw videos and filefolder of images and labels.
-If you want to replicate our experiment, you should unzip the 4 zipfiles into <yourpathtopaddledet/dataset/mot/>.
+If you want to replicate our experiment, you should unzip the zipfiles into <yourpathtopaddledet/dataset/mot/>.

 This filefolder contains what we directly applied in our methods.

-It form the dataset as:

-    --balanced_data
+Dataset  directory:

       --images
          --train
             --90cross_25fps